medimarket.com logo

 Physician, medical technology expert, blogger

 This article is for general informational purposes and does not replace personal medical consultation.
-Microcurrent therapy (MENS) is a supportive modality; for any new, worsening, or unclear symptoms consult your treating physician or physiotherapist.
-Contraindications (pacemaker, malignancy, pregnancy, DVT, infection, fever) must be strictly observed.
-The devices presented are CE-marked medical devices; the cited clinical trials were conducted with different devices and protocols — home device factory programs are tailored for typical user needs.
+Microcurrent therapy is a complementary home treatment; for any new, worsening, or unclear symptoms consult your treating physician or physiotherapist.
+Contraindications (pacemaker, tumor, pregnancy, thrombus, infection, fever) must be strictly observed.
+The devices shown are CE-marked medical devices; the cited clinical trials were conducted with different devices and protocols — home device factory programs are tailored to typical user needs.
 Individual results may vary.

 Back